 by Tom Stocker

 Only 15% of all businesses use formal planning.
 This is amazing considering no sports fan would ever tolerate their favorite team to NOT have a plan to win it all.
 Likewise, very few of your family would ever consider getting into your car for a 2-week trip without knowing the destination.
 So why do so many businesses go without plans or equally as bad, not sharing plans with their team?
-Perhaps they are not sure how a strategic plan process should work.
+Perhaps they are not sure how a strategic planning process should work.

 To help demystify this important step to company success, here are the 4 major steps every business can use to get them onto the same road as world-class companies.